Rigidity of Oeljeklaus-Toma manifolds: Introduction

+As a corollary, we get rigidity, in the sense of the theory of deformations of complex structures of Kodaira-Spencer-Nirenberg-Kuranishi, for Oeljeklaus-Toma manifolds of simple type.
+Note that for the Inoue-Bombieri surface $S_M$, this is proven by Inoue in \cite[Proposition 2]{inoue}.
 Here, by saying that the Oeljeklaus-Toma manifold $X(K,U)$ associated to the algebraic number field $K$ and to the admissible group $U$ is {\em of simple type}, we understand that there exists no proper intermediate field extension $\Q\subset K^\prime \subset K$ with $U\subseteq\mathcal O_{K^\prime}^{*,+}$, that is, there exists no holomorphic foliation of $X(K,U)$ with a leaf isomorphic to $X(K^\prime,U)$ \cite[Remark 1.7]{oeljeklaus-toma}.